IngannamorteScienceDev/IngannamorteScienceDev/README.md

 ## About Me 👋

 My name is Arsenij Ingannamorte.
-I am a software engineer by education, a professional full-stack developer by occupation, and an international APEC entrepreneur.
+I am a software engineer by education, a professional full-stack developer by occupation, and an international <strong>APEC</strong> entrepreneur.
 Over the past several years, I have gained commercial experience with game projects, web systems, mobile applications, and applied machine learning.

 My primary hobby is solo travel and mountaineering.
 I have travelled alone through more than 20 countries and have climbed several mountain peaks.
-Additionally, I practice recreational PADI‑level diving and ride a motorcycle both on racetracks and in natural environments.
+Additionally, I practice recreational <strong>PADI‑level</strong> diving and ride a motorcycle both on racetracks and in natural environments.

 ## Development Experience 💻